 Air fryers have earned a place in our kitchens, helping us cook perfectly fried food in less time, with less oil.
 The most common drawback is you can’t monitor your food while it’s cooking.

 That is where this Kmart fryer comes in handy.
-For $69, you can air-fry your food while keeping a close eye on it without having to pull the basket out.
+For $69, you can air-fry your food while keeping a close eye on it without pulling the basket out.

 KEY TAKEAWAYS